 Connor is really the heart of the show.
 He along with Abby I’d say are the two best developed characters.
-Connor begins like I said earlier as really kind of a male Jo Grant to Cutters Doctor.
+Connor begins as really kind of a male Jo Grant to Cutters Doctor.
 He is his sidekick who looks up to him and idolizes him in every way, but as time goes on we begin to see him move out of Cutters shadow and even question his orders.
 One of my favourite moments is in episode 2.4 where Cutter is forced to go to Connor for help.
-I don’t think you should ever undermine the main character too much but at the same time its good to show how valuable the supporting characters are to the lead too and this scene to me really showed how much trust and faith Cutter had in Connor and his abilities.
+I don’t think you should ever undermine the main character too much, but at the same time its good to show how valuable the supporting characters are to the lead too, and this scene really showed how much trust and faith Cutter had in Connor and his abilities.

 My favourite character.
 I am a huge Ben Miller fan overall so undoubtedly that is part of it, but still Lester is a great character.
-There wasn’t really much to his character in all fairness.
-Unlike Connor he didn’t go through any major developments or anything he was pretty much the same at the end as he was at the start.
-That didn’t stop him from being tremendous fun however.
-I just loved Millers deadpan delivery and cutting put downs of his sub ordinates.
+There wasn’t much to his character, but Miller’s wonderfully deadpan delivery of Lesters insults always made him a joy to watch.